mattyschell/cscl-subaddress-matched/README.md

      * SUBADDRESS_DELETE
      * SUBADDRESS_ADD

-These outputs are ready to be deliverd to the CSCL managers to delete and insert records in the target environment.
+These outputs are ready to be delivered to the CSCL managers to delete and insert records in the target environment.
 Perform the delete first.

 ## Some notes on target CSCL.subaddress: